Cars Quatre Roues Rallye

 Cars Quatre Roues Rallye, or Cars Race Rally, is an attraction at Walt Disney Studios Park at Disneyland Paris in Marne-la-Vallée.
 The attraction opened on June 9, 2007, as part of the park's expansion land, Toon Studio (now known as Worlds of Pixar).
-The attraction's theme is based on Disney·Pixar's Cars franchise.
+The attraction's theme is based on Pixar's Cars franchise.
 On August 27, 2021, following Disneyland Paris' reopening, Walt Disney Studios announced that the attraction was set to become part of the Worlds of Pixar area.

 Summary

 The attraction is located in Toon Studio and themed as an automobile service station in Radiator Springs.
 The attraction is surrounded by boulders which imitate the rocky formations of the Grand Canyon.

-Similarly to Francis' Ladybug Boogie at Disney California Adventure and Whirlpool at Tokyo DisneySea, the ride system is a standard 2-table Zamperla Demolition Derby.
+Similar to The Whirlpool at Tokyo DisneySea, the ride system is a standard 2-table Zamperla Demolition Derby.
 The vehicles automatically change from one spinning turntable to the next while interweaving and switching places with the other vehicles.

-This attraction eventually led to Walt Disney Imagineering creating a custom-made 3-table version with modified swinging vehicles at several DisneyParks, including: Mater's Junkyard Jamboree, Alien Swirling Saucers, and The Happy Ride With Baymax.
+This attraction eventually led to the Walt Disney Imagineering creating a custom-made 4-table version with modified swinging vehicles at several DisneyParks, including: Mater's Junkyard Jamboree, Alien Swirling Saucers, and The Happy Ride with Baymax.